pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unbalanced-tuple-unpacking"+OR+"E0632")

 ### [E0633](#E0633) (unpacking-non-sequence)<a name="E0633"></a>
-Attempting to unpack a non-sequence%s
+Attempting to unpack a non-sequence%s.

 Used when something which is not a sequence is used in an unpack assignment

 **:x: Incorrect code**